bre9425/COMP4350/Documents/Minutes.md

  - sorted out any bugs found
  - deployed and hosting it on the web

+ # Sprint 4

+### March 16th, 2024
+- Participants: all group members
+- Time: 5:00 - 6:00 pm
+- Location: Discord
+- What was discussed
+  - went through remaining tasks to do for Sprint 4
+  - assigned tasks to members
+    - Dingyuan: improve front end
+    - Breanna: Security Scan
+    - Daniel and Joy: Release document
+    - Rahul: Backend optimization

+### March 19th, 2024
+- Participants: all group members
+- Time: 5:00 - 7:00 pm
+- Location: Eng building and Discord
+- What was discussed:
+ - review of what everyone is working on
+ - shared release document tasks among ourselves
+ - Breanna: got assigned load testing

+### March 22th, 2024
+- Participants: all group members
+- Time: 5:00 - 7:00 pm
+- Location: Eng building and Discord
+- What was discussed:
+ - went through the points TA gave us during the meeting
+ - worked out the ice breaker feature
+ - assigned ice breaker feature - Joy and Dingyuan

+### March 25nd, 2024
+- Participants: all group members
+- Time: 3:00 - 4:00 pm
+- Location: Eng building and Discord
+- What was discussed:
+ - Review of our assigned work distribution.
+Went over the bugs that came up
+ - Discussed the details on how the ice breaker feature should look
+ - All worked on the release document
+ - Preparation of slides for presentation

+### March 27th, 2024
+- Participants: all group members
+- Time: 1:00 - 2:00 pm
+- Location: Eng building
+- What was discussed:
+ - assigned tasks for the Presentation
+  - Breanna: worked on the demo and slides
+  - Everyone else: worked on different slides

+### March 29th, 2024
+- Participants: all group members
+- Time: 5:00 - 7:00 pm
+- Location: Discord
+- What was discussed:
+ - Went through the ice breaker feature and the new UI for the sphere
+ - Went through the release documents
+ - Re-assigned parts of release documents to those better suited to answer
+ - Chose the next meeting time

+### April 1st, 2024
+- Participants: all group members
+- Time: 3:00 - 4:00 pm
+- Location: Eng building and Discord
+- What was discussed:
+ - Went through the presentation slides and demo
+ - Fixed any underlying bugs that surfaced

+### April 3rd, 2024
+- Participants: all group members
+- Time: 5:00 - 7:00 pm
+- Location: Eng building and Discord
+- What was discussed:
+ - Practice session for the presentation

 # TA Meetings

 # Sprint 1